-- Temporary certified emission reductions (tCERs) expire at the end of the subsequent commitment period under the Kyoto Protocol for which they were issued.
-Project owners can request the issuance of new tCERs for each subsequent commitment period, subject to a verification that the carbon is still stored. - Long-term certified emission reductions (ICERs) are valid until the end of the last crediting period of the project (i.e., up to 60 years) but must be replaced by permanent units in the case of reversals or in the case that a monitoring report is not submitted.
+- 1. Temporary certified emission reductions (tCERs) expire at the end of the subsequent commitment period under the Kyoto Protocol for which they were issued.
+Project owners can request the issuance of new tCERs for each subsequent commitment period, subject to a verification that the carbon is still stored. - 2.
+Long-term certified emission reductions (ICERs) are valid until the end of the last crediting period of the project (i.e., up to 60 years) but must be replaced by permanent units in the case of reversals or in the case that a monitoring report is not submitted.

 In theory, this approach could ensure integrity for the reasons highlighted above.
 In practice, however, it was developed in the specific context of the Kyoto Protocol that is about to run out.
 As a third commitment period beyond 2020 is not envisaged in UNFCCC negotiations, permanent Kyoto units will no longer be available after the end of the true-up period of the second commitment period after 2023.
 It may thus become technically impossible to compensate for any reversals after 2023.
-In practice, the approach therefore no longer ensures environmental integrity, except if provisions were put in place under the Paris Agreement to ensure that Parties will continue to meet their obligations arising from tCERs and ICERs used under the Kyoto Protocol.
-In current negotiations no such provisions are being considered.
-The CDM also does not have any provisions in place to replace tCERs and ICERs that were voluntary cancelled in the CDM registry.
+In practice, the approach therefore no longer ensures environmental integrity The CDM also does not have any provisions in place to replace tCERs and ICERs that were voluntary cancelled in the CDM registry.
 Because the necessary procedures and governance arrangements are not currently in place to ensure the replacement of temporary CDM credits, the non-permanence provisions of the CDM receive a score of 1.